 How will I get home from after school meetings?

-For the 2020-21 school year, almost every club will be meeting virtually.
+For the 2020-21 school year, almost every club will be meeting virtually or hybrid.
 The club will post a zoom link on their Schoology page.
 Meetings will be scheduled to allow for in-school students to get home in time to meet.
 Most clubs will start meeting in October.
+We will have a late bus, starting on October 20.
+It will leave SHS at 3.
+You must sign up for the bus in advance through this link.